 Jamaica was good at hiding the truth.
 She hid the tell-tale signs of her husband’s escalating physical and emotional abuse so well.
 Her coworkers at a Nashville-based corporation didn’t know.
 Her neighbors never suspected.
 Even her friends weren’t aware.

 But she couldn’t hide the violence from her four children.
-They saw it all — their father’s angry outbursts, how he broke their toys and other household items and the bruises on their mother’s body.
+They saw it all — their father’s angry outbursts, how he broke their toys and other household items and the bruises he put on their mother’s body.

 When Jamaica eventually divorced her abusive husband, she turned to the professionals at The Family Center to help her children recover from the prolonged stress of witnessing domestic violence.
 Her normally well-behaved son had become aggressive at school.
 Another child was wetting the bed.

 In addition to participating in a domestic violence support group, Jamaica attended a six-week session of The Family Center’s Nurturing Home class with her children.
 Now, family counselors are collaborating with her one-on-one in her home to establish new routines that stress alone time and promote bonding with each child.